• Skip to primary navigation

 Ingredients Required

-Curd: Try to use thick, creamy, plain curd for making the lassi like the Greek Yogurt.
-Some lassi recipes use milk and curd – this is to reduce the thickness and tanginess of the curd.
-If you want a traditional Indian lassi use only curd (preferably made from full-fat milk).
+Curd: Make the lassi using thick, creamy, plain curd.
+Some lassi recipes use milk and curd to reduce the curd’s thickness and tanginess.
+If you want a traditional Indian lassi, only curd (preferably made from full-fat milk).

 Sweetener: To sweeten the mango lassi, one can use granulated white sugar, honey, vanilla ice cream, or mango ice cream.
 At times, the natural sweetness of the mango and curd is sufficient.
 Hence, always taste lassi before adding any sweetener or sugar.

-Vegan Mango Lassi: Replace yogurt with almond milk or vegan coconut yogurt like I did for my tropical mango milkshake.
+Vegan Mango Lassi: Replace curd with almond milk or vegan coconut yoghurt as I did for my tropical mango milkshake.

 Watch Lassi Video